bbauska/Coursera-Bootstrap/readme.md

 navigation bar being one of the most common methods of indicating this information.

-We\'ll look at several common ways of providing navigation patterns on typical websites.
+We&apos;ll look at several common ways of providing navigation patterns on typical websites.

 In this context, you often hear people talking about information